 proc reg data=sashelp.class NOPRINT; model weight = height age; ods output ParameterEstimates=PE; /* WRONG: no ODS table created */ quit;

 WARNING: Output 'ParameterEstimates' was not created.
 Make sure that the output object name, label, or path is spelled correctly.
 Also, verify that the appropriate procedure options are used to produce the requested output object.
 For example, verify that the NOPRINT option is not used.

 The WARNING message is very instructive.
 It gives several possible reasons why the output data set was not created.
 The use of the NOPRINT option is one of those reasons.

 - If a procedure supports the NOPRINT option AND can create an output data set that contains the statistic that you need, use this combination of options.
 Check the procedure documentation to see what statistics are supported by the OUTPUT statement, the OUT= option, the OUTEST= option, and so forth.

 - If the statistic that you need is available only in an ODS table, or if the procedure does not support the NOPRINT option, use the ODS EXCLUDE ALL statement to suppress output from all open destinations.
 Use the ODS OUTPUT statement to specify tables that you want to save to SAS data sets.
 In this situation, I also recommend that you specify ODS GRAPHICS OFF or use the %ODSOff and %ODSOn macros.

 - Do not use ODS _ALL_ CLOSE to close all destinations.
-Although this does prevent future ODS output from appearing, the ODS EXCLUDE technique is more portable and easier to implement, as I will discuss in a future article.
+Although this does prevent future ODS output from appearing, the ODS EXCLUDE technique is more portable and easier to implement, as I discuss in a separate article.